FooBarShebang/com_lib/Documentation/Tests/TE003_serialization_test_report.md

 **Verification method:** T

 **Test goal:** Check that only compatible native Python values can be assigned to the struct's fields or array elements, and only if the field's / element type is declared as the C privimitive.
+Also, only compatible numeric values can be assigned to C scalar proxies.

 **Expected result:** An exception of the sub-class of **TypeError** is raised upon assignment to a structure field or array element if: a) the respective field / element is not a C primitive declared type (i.e. a nested struct or array), OR b) the respective field / element is declared as C primitive, but the value to be assigned in not a native Python type compatible with that C primitive.